jess-mkg/Rush-Hour-Game/Rush Hour Code/README.txt

 This program was developed using VS Code, to run the program press the run button and the prompts will guide you.

-Make sure you have the input file in the same directory as well as the tools.py file
+Make sure you have the input file in the same directory as well as the tools.py file.
+The input file deisgned for this project is called rh.txt.

 Software
 MAC PRO